-When you Trick-or-Treat for UNICEF this Halloween, you could win a Global Citizenship Technology Grant, enriching your classroom and bring the world to your students.
+When you Trick-or-Treat for UNICEF this Halloween, you can also get a chance to expand your classroom library.

 To win Scholastic books, totaling $500 in value, enter the Global Citizenship Short Essay Contest (200-500 words) by writing your answer to the questions: “How do you encourage global citizenship in your class or community?
 Why is it important to you?”